-If you need assistance using DULink or LACN, please contact Holly Breymaier
+If you need assistance using Handshake or LACN, please contact Kati Bear.

-Career Exploration & Development educates students, alumni, faculty, and staff regarding a wide variety of job search strategies, including third party employment services.
+The Knowlton Center for Career Exploration educates students, alumni, faculty, and staff regarding a wide variety of job search strategies, including third party employment services.
 Individuals can then determine whether utilizing these services will be of benefit to them.

 Definition of third-party recruiter: According to the National Association of Colleges and Employers, third-party recruiters are defined as agencies, organizations, or individuals recruiting candidates for temporary, part-time or full-time employment opportunities other than for their own needs.
 This definition includes, but is not limited to, employment agencies, search firms, contract recruiters, and resume referral firms.
 (Note: Temporary agencies are not third-party recruiters.
 They are employers who pay individuals to perform work at a client organization.)

-Third-Party Recruiter Services provided by Denison University Career Exploration & Development:
+Third-Party Recruiter Services provided by Denison University The Knowlton Center for Career Exploration:

 - Third-party recruiters who are hiring for positions within their own organization may have the opportunity to submit their job to be posted online and have access to on-campus recruiting privileges.

-- Third-party recruiters who are hiring for positions outside their own organization may have positions posted online provided they disclose the name of the clients they represent within the job descriptions and at the discretion of the Career Exploration & Development staff.
-Career Exploration & Development reserves the right to confirm any information provided about the company hiring.
+- Third-party recruiters who are hiring for positions outside their own organization may have positions posted online provided they disclose the name of the clients they represent within the job descriptions and at the discretion of The Knowlton Center for Career Exploration staff.
+The Knowlton Center for Career Exploration reserves the right to confirm any information provided about the company hiring.